 Please direct any questions related to this RFQ to TW8@3ieimpact.org

 At a glance

-The Transparency and Accountability Thematic Window is supported by the United Kingdom Department for International Development (UKAID) and the William and Flora Hewlett Foundation.
+The first funding call under the Transparency and Accountability Thematic Window was supported by the United Kingdom Department for International Development (DFID) and the William and Flora Hewlett Foundation.